IntelligentRoboticsLabs/kobuki/launch/multirobot/README.md

 ### About the multi-robot templated configuration files
-In order to properly set the parameters for the nav2 nodes and rviz, the multi-robot launch system takes the templated YAML files [nav2_multirobot_params_template.yaml](../../config/multirobot/nav2_multirobot_params_template.yaml) and [nav2_namespaced_view.yaml](../../rviz/nav2_namespaced_view.yaml).
-These YAML files are automatically modified by the launch system to replace the `<robot_namespace>` tags for the corresponding value for each robot.
+In order to properly set the parameters for the nav2 nodes and rviz, the multi-robot launch system takes the templated configuration files [nav2_multirobot_params_template.yaml](../../config/multirobot/nav2_multirobot_params_template.yaml) and [nav2_namespaced_view.rviz](../../rviz/nav2_namespaced_view.rviz).
+These configuration files are automatically modified by the launch system to replace the `<robot_namespace>` tags for the corresponding value for each robot.
 If you want to create your own configuration, please follow the same format (More info in the [launch file](navigation_multirobot.launch.py#L89)).